southwinds-io/volta/docs/envelope_enc.md

 **Why the Distinction Matters:**

-*   **Rotating KEKs (Partial Rotation):** This is a relatively lightweight operation that significantly enhances security by limiting the exposure of DEKs.
+*   **Rotating KEKs:** This is a relatively lightweight operation that significantly enhances security by limiting the exposure of DEKs.
 It's a common best practice.
-*   **Re-encrypting Data (Full Rotation):** This is a much heavier operation, consuming significant time and resources.
+*   **Rotating DEKs (Re-encrypting Data):** This is a much heavier operation, consuming significant time and resources.
 It's typically undertaken when:
     *   A DEK is known or suspected to be compromised.
     *   There's a need to upgrade the cryptographic algorithm used for the DEK.
     *   Specific internal policies or a very high-risk assessment dictates it.